Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

-In our ongoing coverage of interviews, with CEO's, Media Personalities, Philanthropists, and VC’s, to gauge the innovation and startups landscape in Australia, today we showcase our interview with Freelance Journalist, Public Speaker, Mr. Brad Howarth, who writes on Australia’s startup industry, digital marketing, dangers of climate change and other relevant topics in this domain.
+In our ongoing coverage of interviews, with CEO's, Media Personalities, Philanthropists, and VCs, to gauge the innovation and startup landscape in Australia, today we showcase our interview with Freelance Journalist and public Speaker, Mr Brad Howarth, who writes on Australia’s startup industry, digital marketing, dangers of climate change and other relevant topics in this domain.

-We did this interview to get a holistic view from a Journalism side on Innovation and Startups landscape in Australia.
+We did this interview to get a holistic view from the Journalism side of the Innovation and startup landscape in Australia.
 Let us explore what Brad has to say about the state of affairs in this domain in Australia.
 This is what he has to say:

 • Please tell us about yourself, your background and interests?